top of page

 (Irish Life at Conception)

-Whereas the 33rd Irish Government oversaw over 44,000 abortions, and scientific research, including NIH studies, confirms zinc sparks—zinc ion releases from the egg within minutes of fertilization—mark the onset of embryonic development, this bill recognizes life at conception.
+The 33rd Irish Government oversaw over 44,000 abortions, and scientific research, including NIH studies, confirms zinc sparks—zinc ion releases from the egg within minutes of fertilization—mark the onset of embryonic development, TAIMID Ireland recognizes life at conception.
 Conception is defined as the moment zinc sparks occur, signifying a new human life.
-Every person, from this moment, is a legal person with the fundamental right to life, entitled to full protection under Irish law.
+Every person, from this moment, is a legal person with the fundamental right to life, entitled to full protection under Irish law, as reinforced by Article 40.3.2° of the Constitution of Ireland, which mandates the state to protect the life of every citizen from unjust attack.
+Additionally, Section 23 of the Health (Regulation of Termination of Pregnancy) Act 2018 protects fetal life by criminalizing unauthorized terminations.
 Abortion is prohibited, except when a qualified medical professional determines the mother’s life is at risk.
-Using Oireachtas authority, this bill defines personhood, fulfilling our moral duty to protect the unborn.
+Using Oireachtas authority, this defines personhood, fulfilling our moral duty to protect the unborn.
 By halting abortions, we aim to restore a culture of life, ensuring Ireland upholds the inherent dignity of every human from conception, fostering compassion and respect for all life.

 An Bille um Deimhniú Bóthair na hÉireann